sugoiJS/Demo/README.md

 3. 1 Service:

-    SocketHandlerService which handle the socket events and trigger background color change
+    - SocketHandlerService which handle the socket events and trigger background color change

+4. 1 Authorization class:

+    -   Authorization - extends AuthProvider and apply the check who come from @Authorized decorator

 ## File structure